lakshaykarad/RapidLink-Engine/DETAILS.md

 </details>
 <br>

----
 # 🗺️ Engineering Log 2: Routing & Google Maps vs. OSRM

 > When building a navigation app, you need a routing engine to calculate the path between coordinates.
 Most developers default to Google Maps, but moving to an open-source alternative like **OSRM (Open Source Routing Machine)** requires a fundamental shift in how you handle location data and network requests.
->Here is a breakdown of how OSRM works, how it differs from Google Maps, and how to implement the API in Android.
+> Here is a breakdown of how OSRM works, how it differs from Google Maps, and how to implement the API in Android.

+---

 <details>
 <summary><b>🌍 1.
 The Core Differences & The Coordinate Trap</b></summary>